Commercial Mortgage Rates & Fees

 What are the latest commercial mortgage rates?

-Owner occupied commercial mortgage rates can vary from around 2.25% and go all the way up to 12%.
-Most loans come in between 2.35% and 6.5%.
-Generally speaking, the higher the risk, the higher the interest rate charged.
+Owner occupied commercial mortgage rates can vary from around 5.5% and go all the way up to 12%.
+Most loans come in between 5.5% and 7%.
+Interest rates are decided based on the level of risk posed to the lender.

 Investment properties tend to represent a slightly higher risk to commercial mortgage lenders, which is reflected in the slight increase in rate.